opengovfoundation/hr-manual/markdown/manual.md

 ## How We Work

 ### Email Accounts, Document Sharing & Password Sharing
-We will set you up with an opengovfoundation.org Gmail account.
+We will set you up with an organization Gmail account.
 This will provide you access to our email, calendar, and Google+ accounts.
 Please use this for all work-related correspondence, scheduling, etc.  Personal accounts should not be used for work-related activities.

 You will be granted access to our shared passwords in Passpack.
 All passwords that need to be shared with the organization must be shared using Passpack, you must not share them via email or other insecure methods.

 ### Calendars
-Please keep your availability updated on your opengovfoundation.org Google calendar, with meetings, vacation time, appointments, and anything else that teammates might need to schedule around.
+Please keep your availability updated on your Google calendar account associated with the organization - please don't use your personal account.
+Please record any meetings, vacation time, appointments, and anything else that your teammates might need to schedule around.
 Feel free to schedule meetings with other coworkers on the Google calendar.

-To help prevent resource conflicts, if you are using the UberConference number or the appear.in video chat, please add your call to the appropriate calendar (OpenGov Phone Conference, OpenGov Video Conference, etc), which we will share with your work account.
+To help prevent resource conflicts, if you are using the UberConference number or the appear.in video chat, please add your call to the appropriate calendar (Phone Conference, Video Conference, etc), which we will share with your work account.

 ### Regular Meetings